mpaguilar/msa-toy/DOCSTRINGS.md

 Args:
     memory: Current working memory state containing facts to analyze.
+        The memory is expected to have an 'information_store' attribute containing a 'facts' dictionary.

 Returns:
     Dictionary containing temporal context information with the following keys:
-        - earliest_timestamp: ISO-formatted timestamp of the earliest fact, or None if no facts exist
+        - earliest_timestamp: ISO-formatted timestamp of the earliest fact, or None if no facts exist (str or None)
-        - latest_timestamp: ISO-formatted timestamp of the latest fact, or None if no facts exist
+        - latest_timestamp: ISO-formatted timestamp of the latest fact, or None if no facts exist (str or None)
-        - temporal_facts: List of dictionaries containing ID, timestamp, and content of each fact, sorted chronologically by timestamp
+        - temporal_facts: List of dictionaries containing ID, timestamp, and content of each fact, sorted chronologically by timestamp (list[dict])

 Notes:
     1. Extracts all facts from the working memory's information store.